joshcutler/gdelt-tools/README.md

 - `--country1` country desired in Actor1CountryCode column
 - `--country2` country desired in Actor2CountryCode column

-## Sampling
+### Sampling
 To sample from a file:
 ```
 perl -ne 'print if (rand() < .01)' large_input_file.txt > sampled_output.txt
 ```
+Note that the 0.01 yields 1% of the rows.